WeegeeNumbuh1/FlightGazer/README.md

 </details>
 <br >
 Found a bug?
 Want to suggest a new feature?
 Open an issue here on Github.

+If you do encounter an issue, provide a copy of `FlightGazer-log.log` which is present in the FlightGazer directory.

 ## ✏️ Changelog & Planned Features
 Read: [`Changelog.txt`](./Changelog.txt).